aralroca/aralroca.com/posts/static-readme-regeneration.md

 <br />
 <img style="max-width: 700px" src="/images/blog-images/script.png" alt="Steps to implement" class="center" />

 This can be implemented in any language; JavaScript, Rust, Python, Go, C...
-In this case I chose **Rust**, mostly because I have no experience with it and so I took the opportunity to learn a little _(feel free to create an issue on the repo if you are a Rust expert and see things that could be improved)_.
+In this case, I chose **Rust**, mostly because I have no experience with it and so I took the opportunity to learn a little _(feel free to create an issue on the repo if you are a Rust expert and see things that could be improved)_.

 <small><b>> main.rs</b></small>